 THE CASE OF THE SUITCASE

-research and publication by burta collective
+Research and publication by Burta Qollective

 The Case of the Suitcase (2025) is a playful experimental zine created by two friends who love eating & feeding, and who have somewhat expert knowledge in the packing of cross-continental suitcases, Ryanair backpacks, and leaky foods sent from East Asia/Eastern Europe.

 This 48-page, Riso-printed collection of investigative iMessage chats, queer/feminist food smuggling memories, low-tech recycling of containers containing things they were not built to contain, and the never-ending tug-of-war between a mother who wants to send too much food and the minimalist adult child who is tired of telling her to stop sending so much stuff.
 Lots of cute illustrations.
-Three-colour riso printed by humans.

 Available at KIOSK Rotterdam, Nowhere Bookstore (The Hague), Riso & Friends (Rijeka).
 PDF version coming Spring 2026.

+Edition of 200.
+Complementary A4 fold-out poster.
 Languages: Doodles, English, Croatian, Korean, Romanian

-Published by Riso & Friends, Rijeka, Croatia
+Created by Burta Qollective (Ioana Lupașcu & Jiye Seong-Yu).
+Published by Riso & Friends, Rijeka, Croatia.

 writing, rural, east europe, post-socialism, workshop